 Different companies have set minimum and maximum dollar amounts you can put down at once when you’re looking to buy an annuity.
 The minimum deposit is the minimum investment needed to “purchase” the annuity.
 Usually, this number falls around $2,500 with some wiggle room on either side, depending on the company.
 On the other hand, there’s no absolute limit regarding a maximum deposit–it differs significantly based on how large (or small) the given annuity company is.

 The amount of money you can deposit into an annuity account varies by company.
 For example, while a large corporation might have no problem with a single $1 million deposit, smaller companies may limit deposits to $500,000 or less.
 Additionally, some firms also place restrictions on the total value of all annuities purchased through them.
 Be sure to check with your carrier for their limits before making any decisions.

 Even if you think you understand how annuities work, you must also learn about the fees attached.
 Many times, these fees are not outlined in your contract.
 If you’re unsure about any of the fees, ask your insurer or Contact a financial advisor before making any decisions.
-Again, one must understand all components and aspects related to an annuity before purchasing one.
+Again, one must understand all components and aspects of an annuity before purchasing one.

 The majority of annuity products pay agents commissions.

 Insurance companies disclose the commission an agent earns in the crediting rate.
 Life insurance companies make this profit from selling, managing, and administering annuities.
 Usually, commissions comprise the total cost of buying an annuity.

 As a buyer, you should confirm that the agent is not selling you an overpriced product only to get a higher commission.
 Fortunately, most insurance companies have safeguards to protect your interests during annuity sales.